cracine79/EVTDontS/README.md

 If the number of questions selected is more than 12, the backend randomly selects 12 of them to send to the frontend.

-## Search
-The search functionality in EVTDS.com leverages PostgreSQL full-text search to efficiently retrieve relevant chapters based on user queries.
-Each chapter is indexed using a tsvector stored in the database, allowing for rapid lookup via to_tsquery().
-The search query ranks results using ts_rank(), ensuring that more relevant chapters appear higher in the results.
-By filtering with the @@ operator and ordering by rank in descending order, the system provides accurate and performant search results with minimal latency.

 # Future Plans